 The Reverend's expression did not change.

 "How about these editorial figures on poverty: the statistical proof that the people who work the hardest get the least return out of life?
-Doesn't that stir you
+Doesn't that stir you up at all?"

 The Reverend wriggled in his chair.